-We have not been able to receive much detail about the masterclass other than Damian’s advice “Goad, Lacerate, Raise Whirlwinds” but we want to take this opportunity to travel back to another masterclass Damian gave at his alma mater Guildhall School of Music and Drama back in 2013.
+We have not been able to receive much detail about the masterclass other than the fantastic pictures and Damian’s advice “Goad, Lacerate, Raise Whirlwinds” but we want to take this opportunity to travel back to another masterclass Damian gave at his alma mater Guildhall School of Music and Drama back in 2013.

 We talked about Damian’s drama school experience at The Guildhall School earlier here.
 Damian graduates from drama school in 1993.
 Ken Rea, Damian’s drama teacher at Guildhall, describes him arriving at drama school “an articulate, well-mannered young man with a bit of a polite façade” and leaving with “the complete raw vulnerability that really grabs you as an audience.”